The Prince: Timeline of composition

 There has been much debate of when Machiavelli actually composed The Prince (and his other works).
 Commentators have viewed this question to be of great importance, as some interpreters believe that Machiavelli changed his views between the composition of The Prince, and the composition of The Discourses.
 Hans Baron is one of such commentators who argued that Machiavelli must have changed his mind dramatically in favor of free republics, after having written The Prince.
 Harvey Mansfield and Nathan Tarcov, in the introduction to their translation of The Discourses on Livy, state that there are no discrepancies between The Prince and his later works, and that it "seems the safest" to see them "as a pair of works, not much different, if at all, in time of composition."
 Scholar William Connell views that the composition and development of The Prince was a lengthy process with his ideas being revised from 1513 to 1515.
+The title of the finished work, "Il Principe" differs from the original Latin title "De Principatibus" and appeared after the book was published in 1532.
+Scholars do not possess any existing manuscript in Machiavelli's own handwriting.